snu-csl/kvvirt/README.md

+# NOTES

+Right now DFTLKV will take away 4GB from memmap\_size.
+If you want a 1GB drive, use memmap\_size=5G, and if you want a 32GB drive, use memmap\_size=37G.

+Values above 4K won't work for now, as the DFTLKV implementation is tied to the page size.
+Would really like to change this to be the flash page size (e.g. 32K) instead, so we can have larger values.

+Since values are written in grains in the DFTLKV implementation, if you write a 520B value it will take up 1024B (512B grain size).
+Keep this in mind when deciding value sizes for the tests, because in Dotori we will copy the key length (sizeof(uint8\_t)), actual key (8B or whatever it is), and then the real length of the value written (sizeof(uint32\_t)) to the start of the value.

+The real length of the value is gotten from the returned value when Dotori reads the actual KV pair or log, and we then memmove the real value back to the start of the read buffer (discarding the key length, key, and real value length).
+This isn't as user-friendly as the Samsung SSD right now, and would be nice to improve.
+However, because the DFTLKV implementation requires the key length and key to be at the start of the value, not sure if we can make much of a change.

+I moved to a sharded design for DFTLKV like in the conventional FTL, but keep it at 1 shard for now until I test it further.

+As of now, the DFTLKV implementation is slower than Samsung's KVSSD we know.
+The performance numbers aren't so bad in Dotori, actually, but keep it in mind.

+DFTKLV might not be able to keep the space on the KVSSD level right now with a really big WAL flush period in Dotori (e.g. 327680 like in the paper).
+I've been using 65536.

+Be careful when using outside of a VM.
+I've had days of perfect VM runs that somehow crash because something isn't zero'd when trying outside of the VM.

+The number of worker threads matters in DFTLKV; everything including timings generation is done on the worker threads, not in the dispatcher like in the conventional design.

+Ignore the space and write amp calculations in the Dotori bench for now.
+I can fix them if you need to use them.

 # Towards Accessible Key-Value SSD Research With NVMeVirt

 Welcome to the repository for the work described in the above paper.
 The KVSSD FTLs in this repository will